-Doug Soldat – Associate Professor
+Doug Soldat – Professor

 Turfgrass, urban soils, nutrient management, water resources, soil testing, landscape irrigation.

 1525 Observatory Drive

 Madison, WI 53706-1299, USA